 Members of UroGen's management team will host a live conference call and webcast today at 8:30 a.m.
 Eastern Time to review the Company's financial results and provide a general business update.
+Due to observance of the Veteran's Day holiday in the United States on November 12, 2018, UroGen's corresponding 6-K will be filed with the Securities and Exchange Commission (SEC) before market on November 13, 2018.

 The live webcast can be accessed by visiting the Investors section of the Company's website at http://investors.urogen.com.
 Please connect at least 15 minutes prior to the live webcast to ensure adequate time for any software download that may be needed to access the webcast.
 Alternatively, please call (888) 771-4371 (U.S.) or (847) 585-4405 (International) to listen to the live conference call.
-The conference ID number for the live call will be 47260983.
+The conference ID number for the live call will be 47697839.
 An archive of the webcast will be available for two weeks on the Company's website.